mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

       newblue = 0

+.. _cimage:

 .. note::
-    If you want to try some image processing on your own computer, outside of this interactive textbook, you must install the cImage module.
+    If you want to try some image processing on your own computer, outside of this interactive textbook, you must install the ``cImage`` module.
 (This has already been done on Smaug.)
 The easiest way to get this is to run the command ``pip install cImage`` from the command line.

     There a two differences as shown below: